Modelling the effect of ribosome mobility on the rate of protein synthesis: Comparing mean-field theory with simulations

-In this paragraph, we discuss how we choose correlation and equilibration time to increase the quality of the sampling during Monte Carlo simulations.
+In this paragraph, we discuss how we choose the correlation and equilibration times in order to increase the quality of the sampling during Monte Carlo simulations.
 The correlation time can be approximated by the time needed to replace all the ribosomes on the TASEP.
 During one MC iteration, the time spent during the update is $\tau\sim 1/S_r\sim 1/(\rho \ell p)$ where $\rho$ is the global density of ribosomes on the filament, i.e., $\rho=N_r/\ell$ where $N_r$ is the total number of ribosomes on the filament.
 Note that, in the last approximation of $\tau$, the sum of the rates $S_r$ is obtained assuming that it is dominated by the hopping rates in the bulk of the TASEP, which contains $\approx\rho\ell$ particles.
 The last ribosome that entered the TASEP will need at least to be chosen $\ell$ times amongst $\rho \ell$ possibilities of moves.
 Therefore the correlation time becomes $\tau_c\approx \rho \ell^2\tau=\ell/p$.
 As $p=1$ and $\ell=100$ in our simulations (both two and three dimensions), we use $\tau_c=100$.
 Starting with an empty initial configuration, we ensure the steady state by performing $100\tau_c = 10^4$ iterations described above (continuous time on the filament and integration of the Brownian motion in the reservoir).
-Subsequently, $2.10^4$ samplings are in three dimensions and $10^5$ samplings in two dimensions, each spaced by $\tau_c=100$ iterations to decorrelate the configurations.
+Subsequently, $2\times10^4$ samplings are performed in three dimensions and $10^5$ samplings in two dimensions, each spaced by $\tau_c=100$ iterations to decorrelate the configurations.
+This leads to errors bars smaller than symbols.